Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 However, many stories are intended to be “feel good” articles about overcoming adversity, being exceptional, or being an “inspiration” to others.
-Some stories to be saying: “Look how bad this poor disabled person’s life is and feel better about yourself.”
+Some stories seem to be saying: “Look how bad this poor disabled person’s life is.
+You should feel better about yourself.”

 Disabled People Do Not Want To Be Objects Of Pity

-Holidays made brighter for the deaf and hard of hearing children"
+Holidays made brighter for the deaf and hard of hearing children

-Child suffering from muscular dystrophy gets heartwarming surprise"
+Child suffering from muscular dystrophy gets a heartwarming surprise

-Local boy with cerebral palsy gets wish granted"
+Local boy with cerebral palsy gets wish granted

-Stolen adapted van replaced by local charity in touching act of kindness"
+Stolen adapted van replaced by a local charity in a touching act of kindness

 Disabled People Are Not “Held Back” By Their Condition

-Intellectual disabilities don’t hold back these athletes"
+Intellectual disabilities don’t hold back these employees

-Student with Asperger's syndrome thrives beyond circumstances"
+Student with Asperger's syndrome thrives beyond circumstances

 Disabled People Are not “Limited” By Their Condition

-Woman swims 1 million yards despite suffering from multiple sclerosis"
+Woman swims 1 million yards despite suffering from multiple sclerosis

 Another assumption is that disabled people are limited by their condition and that any accomplishment they have is extraordinary enough to be newsworthy.
 People with disabilities may have to do some things differently, but are not necessarily limited because of their condition.

 People with mental illness must choose between food and medication

-Funding cuts hitting people with disabilities"
+Funding cuts hitting people with disability cuts